jwdotpark/2021_fall/practical_ds_a/scavenge_hunting.md

 > Uses of Stacks include situations in which the order in which the elements are inserted/deleted is not important, or when you specifically need to retrieve the last elements first.
-An example of implementation could be a social media feed or a chat app, because in both cases you need to retrieve the latest information first.
+An example of Implementation could be a social media feed or a chat app, because in both cases you need to retrieve the latest information first.